pivotal/docs-tap/aws-services/reference/supported-services.hbs.md

 This topic lists the services that the AWS Services package supports.

-In Tanzu Application Platform v1.7, the AWS Services package supports the following AWS services:
+In Tanzu Application Platform v{{ vars.tap_version }}, the AWS Services package supports the following AWS services:

 - RDS PostgreSQL
 - RDS MySQL